redox-os/website/content/news/this-month-260331.md

 - (gui) bjorn3 fixed a crash in the Orbital launcher (dock bar) when no child processes are running
 - (gui) bjorn3 unified all `orbutils` recipes
 - (gui) bjorn3 removed the abandoned `calculator`, `calendar`, and `character_map` programs from the `orbutils` suite
-- (gui) bjorn3 did some Orbital code cleanups
+- (gui) bjorn3 did some Orbital code cleanup
 - (gui) Wildan Mubarok fixed the SVG support in MATE Desktop
 - (gui) Wildan Mubarok fixed the MATE Marco icon loading